m-lab/prometheus-support/README.md

 However, node labels can only be added to a new node group using the command line.

-For very large number of time series (e.g. production scraper) a highmem node pool is necessary.
+For very large number of time series (e.g. production prometheus-federation) a highmem node pool is necessary.

 ```
 gcloud --project=mlab-oti container node-pools create prometheus-pool \
-  --cluster=scraper-cluster \
+  --cluster=prometheus-federation \
   --num-nodes=2 \
   --zone=us-central1-a \
   --node-labels=prometheus-node=true \